 - Ideally, prop the ankle up so that it is above the level of your heart.

 - You can do this in a reclining chair.

 - Anti-inflammatory pain medications will reduce the pain and combat the swelling.
-Several are available over-the-counter, such as ibuprofen (Motrin IB and Advil are common brands) and naproxen (Aleve or Naprosyn are examples).
+Several are available over-the-counter, such as ibuprofen (Motrin, Advil) and naproxen (Aleve).